tj-wells/coti-docker-method/README.md

 Purpose: Provide an easy method to install, upgrade and maintain testnet node with Docker containers.

-Note: This method is only available for testnet nodes at present.
+This method is only available for testnet nodes at present.

 # Usage Instructions